john-azzaro/CommandLine_Git_GitHub_Checklist/README.md

      cd ../..
      ```

-### Finding out whats in a directory
+## Finding out whats in a directory

 * **To list contents of a directory:**
      ```
      ls
      ```

-### Moving Files and Folders
+## Moving Files and Folders

 * **To move a file to another name (i.e. rename a file)**
-    *note: this renames first.txt to second.txt*
+    > *note: this renames first.txt to second.txt*
      ```
      mv first.txt second.txt
      ```

-### Deleting Folders and Directories
+## Deleting Folders and Directories
-   *note: "rm" stands for remove, "-i" gives you a warning prompt before you delete*
+   > *note: "rm" stands for remove, "-i" gives you a warning prompt before you delete.*
 * **To remove a file**
     ```
     rm -i docToDelete.txt
     ```

 * **To remove a directory**
-    *note: "-r" stands for recursive and will remove sub folders)*
+    > *note: "-r" stands for recursive and will remove sub folders.*
     ```
     rmdir -r folderToDelete
     ```